Power and High Voltage engineering Emphasis Group

 The Power/High Voltage group has excellent simulation and hardware facilities.
 The High Voltage Laboratory is the largest university high voltage laboratory in North America and can do high AC and DC voltage experiments including lightning strokes.
 Additionally the MSU research laboratories have two racks of the Real-Time Digital Simulator (RTDS) that allow real-time simulation and hardware-in-the-loop testing with time steps of 50 microseconds.
 The power electronic laboratory includes several American Superconductor Power Engineering Building Blocks.
 The group also has a strong set of simulation packages for shipboard, transmission and distribution power system analysis.

 MSU's recent and current projects and collaborations include work with the National Science Foundation, Department of Energy, Department of Homeland Security, Oak Ridge National Laboratory, Office of Naval Research, Northrop Grumman Ship Systems, TVA, Entergy, Southern Company, South Mississippi Electric Power Association, Schweitzer Engineering Laboratories and S&C Electric.

-The faculty in the group are active in the IEEE Power Engineering Society, including having one IEEE Fellow.
-One member serves at the Secretary of the IEEE PES.
-Other members are active in IEEE PES committees, working groups, and standards work.
+The faculty in the group are active in the IEEE Power and Energy Society, including having two IEEE Fellow.
+Members are active in IEEE PES committees, working groups, and standards work.